mmahmood13/mmahmood13.github.io/index.md

 ---
 layout: home
 title: "Mobashshir Mahmood"
-subtitle: "Aspiring researcher, writer, and photographer."
+subtitle: "Welcome to my personal website"
 ---

-Welcome to my personal website!
-Here you'll find my blog posts, photography, research, and more.
+Hi!
+I'm Mobashshir Mahmood — a student, researcher, and photographer.
+This is my personal website built using Jekyll and GitHub Pages.